ardalis/ardalis-com-gatsby/beta/content/blog/2024-year-in-review.md

 Currently I have about **1682 blog posts** on this site.

 I do notice this year that most of these top articles were actually published in 2024.
 That's different - in past years a lot of older articles would be in the top 10.
-I wonder if this indicates a change in Google algorithms, favoring newer content, or something else. ðŸ¤·
+I wonder if this indicates a change in Google algorithms, favoring newer content, or something else. 🤷

 ## Weekly Dev Tips Podcast Stats